Big Trouble For Donald Trump? NBC’s Chuck Todd Says Mueller Investigation Will Drop Bombshell Before Labor Day

 Labor Day is something of a self-imposed deadline for Donald Trump’s team.
 His lawyer and spokesman Rudy Giuliani had said repeatedly that Mueller must complete the investigation by September as anything closer to Election Day would be considered tampering with the all-important midterm elections.

-Giuliani said that Mueller was bound be a policy from the Department of Justice that there must be no politically motivated decisions by an investigation, especially ones that could affect an election, but experts said no such policy exists, the Washington Examiner reported.
+Giuliani said that Mueller was bound to a policy from the Department of Justice that there must be no politically motivated decisions by an investigation, especially ones that could affect an election, but experts said no such policy exists, the Washington Examiner reported.

 “This long-standing policy is clear on its face,” Jamie Gorelick, former deputy attorney general under President Bill Clinton, told CNN.
 “Of course it does not require an investigation to be terminated.
 Indeed, there are many examples of investigations that continued during and through elections.”